 The HI Network

-Hostelling International is a network of nearly 4000 hostels in over 80 different countries.
+Hostelling International is a network of nearly 3,900 hostels in 64 different countries.
 It‘s one of the largest membership organizations in the world with over 3.7 million members across the globe.

-In Canada, HI is represented by 58 hostels from coast to coast.
-From the urban jungle to the rustic wilderness, no matter your travel style, HI-Canada has you covered.
+In Canada, HI is represented by more than 50 hostels from coast to coast.
+From the urban jungle to the rustic wilderness, no matter your travel style, HI Canada has you covered.
 All HI hostels in Canada are inspected each year to ensure they meet HI’s high standards of cleanliness, security, available amenities, and sustainability.
 So whether you’re staying in a yurt by the sea, a modern private room in the big city, or a shared room at the base of a mountain, you can sleep easy knowing you can expect a consistent level of service across the country.

 HI knows that hostelling is about more than having an affordable place to rest your head at the end of a busy day of exploration.
 Hostels are an integral part of your adventure.
 Through organized activities and special programs, HI brings together like-minded travelers from all walks of life.
 While staying at a HI hostel, you will meet new people, discover different cultures and customs, and maybe even learn more about yourself too.